weibeld/terraform-aws-kubeadm/examples/ex3-cluster-in-dedicated-vpc/README.md

 The network submodule creates a VPC and subnet and outputs the AWS resource IDs of this VPC and subnet.

-The example then invokes the kubeadm module by passing the VPC and subnet ID from the output of the network submodule to the following input variables of the kubeadm module:
+The configuration then invokes the kubeadm module by passing the VPC and subnet ID from the network submodule output to the following input variables of the kubeadm module:

 - `vpc_id`
 - `subnet_id`

-This causes the kubeadm module to create the resources for the cluster in the VPC and subnet that have just ben created by the network submodule.
+This causes the kubeadm module to create the cluster in the VPC and subnet created by the network submodule.

 ## Files